goodmansasha/annotation-model/README.md

 The 'Segment Selector' class further assumes that ranges refine one another, as defined in the W3C specification.

 There are a few ways to implement TextQuoteSelector, and things get very difficult quickly if the wrong approach is taken.
 Ideally, this selector should reference text without destroying whitespace information found in whitespace preserving areas such as the 'pre' element or any element with CSS styles preserving whitespace.
 By 'normalizing' text using the HTML innerText standard (*instead of* something like XPath 'normalize-space'), meaningful whitespace is preserved.
-This is necessary for preserving leading and trailing whitespace in computer code that utilizes tabs and line breaks, such as Python or tab separated value tables, and also aesthetically important for prose and poetry.
+This is necessary for preserving leading and trailing whitespace in computer code that utilizes tabs and line breaks, such as Python or tab separated value tables, and also is aesthetically important for prose and poetry.